Student Achievement at NWSC

 - develop administrative and clinical competencies required for a rapidly changing environment in a variety of healthcare settings, including but not limited to doctors’ offices, laboratories, free standing clinics, and hospitals.

-- join the workforce as a trained multiscale professional who can fulfill many roles in a modern-day healthcare environment and allow the training to open a unique opportunity for advancement in any area of healthcare (certificate/degree), professional growth, and personal satisfaction.
+- join the workforce as a trained multiscale professional who can fulfill many roles in a modern-day healthcare environment and use the training as an entry to opportunities for advancement in healthcare (certificate/degree), professional growth, and personal satisfaction.

-- obtain administrative competencies, clinical skills, and hands-on externship training on the standards and guidelines recommended by the American Association of Medical Assistants.
+- obtain administrative competencies, clinical skills, and hands-on externship training per the standards and guidelines recommended by the American Association of Medical Assistants.

 - work under the direct supervision of a practicing dentist and qualify for the title of Dental Assistant, performing all tasks required in a dental office.